Every owner wants to prolong their parrot’s life through lifestyle and diet, but veterinary check-ups and medical intervention will be required.

 Owning a parrot doesn’t have to cost a lot of money.
 In general, ownership costs less than caring for a dog or cat, but the annual veterinary costs should be accounted for as a regular cost.

 A standard parrot vet check-up usually costs around $85-$100 per visit.
-However, this only includes the examination.
-It doesn’t account for any treatments or tests that arise as a result of the exam.
+However, this only includes the examination, not any treatments or tests resulting from the exam.

-Unforeseen costs can add to the price.
-That’s why parrot insurance is recommended.
+Unforeseen costs can add to the price, and that’s why parrot insurance is recommended.
 Depending on the cover, standard insurance prices range from $5-$30 a month and cover the cost of illness, injuries, accidents, and death.

 Signs Your Parrot Needs A Vet